11 More Machine Learning

 If AI is some ‘autonomous and general set of tools that attempt to engage the world in a human-like way or better’, it’s not clear why it’d be compared to ML in the first place.
 That’s kind of like saying the brain is a subset of cognition.
 The brain does the work, much like ML does the modeling work with data, and gives rise to what we call cognition, but generally we would not compare the brain to cognition.
 We also wouldn’t call ML a subset of climate science or medicine for similar reasons - they are domains in which it is used, much like the domain of artificial intelligence.

 The main point is to not get too hung up on the labels, and focus on the modeling goal and how best to achieve it.
 Deep learning models, and machine learning in general, can be used for AI or non-AI settings, as we have seen for ourselves.
-And models still employ the perspective of the ML approach when ultimately used for AI - the steps taken from data to model output are largely the same, as we are concerned with validation and generalization.
+And models used for AI still employ the perspective of the ML approach - the steps taken from data to model output are largely the same, as we are concerned with validation and generalization.

 Many of the non-AI settings we use modeling for may well be things we can eventually rely on AI to do.
-At present though, the computational limits, and the amount of data that would be required for AI models to do well, or the ability of AI to be able to deal with situations in which there is only small bits of data to train on, are still hindrances in current applications of AI.
+At present though, the computational limits, and the amount of data that would be required for AI models to do well, or the ability of AI to be able to deal with situations in which there is only small bits of data to train on, are still hindrances in many places we might like to use it.
 However, we feel it’s likely these issues will eventually be overcome.
 Even then, a statistical approach may still have a place when the data is small.

 11.8 Wrapping Up